Caldarie/flutter_tflite_audio/README.md

 2. **(Advanced)** Also supports models with decoded wave inputs.
 If you want to code your own model, use the [Tutorial here](https://www.tensorflow.org/tutorials/audio/simple_audio) as a guide.
 This model uses decodedwav, which uses two inputs. **float32[recording_length, 1]** for raw audio data and **int32[1]** as the sample rate

+3, **(Future feature)**  Will support audio embeddings models in the future.

-To keep this project alive, please give a like, star or consider making your own contributions to this project.
+To keep this project alive, please consider contributing to this project, providing constructive feedback or making future requests.
+A like or a star would also be greatly appreciated too.

 <br>